yajra/laravel-datatables-docs/buttons-laravel-excel.md

 # Laravel Excel Integration

-[Laravel Excel](https://github.com/Maatwebsite/Laravel-Excel) is the default package used when exporting DataTables to Excel and CSV.
+[Laravel Excel](https://docs.laravel-excel.com) is the default package used when exporting DataTables to Excel and CSV.

+<a name="using-export-class"></a>
 ## Using Export Class

 1. Create an export class `php artisan make:export UsersExport`